 - In the search results, click the Southern California Critical Habitat feature layer to select it.

 Use quotation marks if you know the exact name of the item you are searching for.
 If you search for southern california critical habitat without quotation marks, many search results are returned and the layer you want may be hard to see.
-Use the Sort button and the Filter button to order and narrow long lists of search results.
+Use Sort and Filter to order and narrow long lists of search results.

 - Scroll across the list of results, if necessary, to confirm that the layer owner is ArcGISProTutorials.
 Click OK.

 The SoCalCriticalHabitat layer is added to the map.